Azure/acr-builder/docs/task.md

 * Optional
 * Type: `int`

-#### downloadRetries
+#### cmdDownloadRetries

-The number of retries to attempt if downloading a container fails in a single step.
+The number of retries to attempt if downloading a container fails in a single cmd step.

 * Optional
 * Type: `int`

-#### downloadRetryDelay
+#### cmdDownloadRetryDelay

-The delay in seconds between download retries.
+The delay in seconds between download retries in a cmd step.

 * Optional
 * Type: `int`